kylegwilliam/byu-cs324/hw-fork-exec/README.md

     *Show your terminal commands and the output.*

- 5. *Which fields are the same in the output of the two `ps` commands?
-Which have changed?
+ 5. *Which fields (if any) have changed in the output of the two ps commands?
     Briefly explain.*

     (You can use `ctrl`+`d` to signal end of file (EOF), so the program will run to completion)